Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

+Having obtained expressions that relate $\mu_a$, $\mu_s'$, and $c_*$ to the grain size, ice volume fraction, and black carbon concentration of a dry snowpack, we can now develop an understanding of how changes to $v_*$, $r_*$, and $C_{bc}$ affect the snowpack's time-domain optical response.
+Upon inspection of Eq.~\ref{eqn:R}, we see that the shape of a snowpack's transient response is primarily controlled by $\mu_ac_*$, which determines the rate of decay of the signal's tail; $2Dc_*$, which can be interpreted as the rate at which a Gaussian cloud of diffusing photons expands over time, and which controls the position of the signal's peak; and $z_0^2$, which influences the shape of the response at the earliest arrival times, but in practice has little effect when $s\gg z_0$.

+The exponential decay rate, $\mu_ac_*$, depends on $v_*$ and $C_{bc}$.
+On the other hand, $2Dc_*$ and $z_0^2$ primarily depend on the medium’s scattering coefficient, which in turn depends on the ratio $v_*/r_*$.
+These effects are visualized in Figs \ref{fig:var}(a), (b), and (c), where we plot the predicted transient response curves for snowpack with varying $v_*$, $r_*$, and $C_{bc}$.
+For these curves, the snow is probed with red (640 nm) light, and the position of the detector's focus spot is fixed at $s = $ 8 cm.

+In Fig.~$\ref{fig:var}(a)$ we see that for a clean snowpack ($C_{bc}=0$), as $v_*$ is increased while $r_*$ is held constant, the slope of the signals' exponential tail becomes more steep as light is absorbed by the medium more quickly.
+The arrival time of the signal peak is also pushed back because tighter packing of the ice grains reduces the distance between photon scattering events, thus reducing the rate at which light diffuses within the medium.

+In Fig.~\ref{fig:var}(b), $r_*$ is varied while $v_*$ is held constant and again $C_{bc}=0$.
+As grain size increases, grains must be spaced further apart to maintain the same density, thus increasing the rate of diffusion within the medium.
+As such, for a fixed snow density and source-detector separation, the peak of the diffusion signal will arrive earlier, and will be more intense, when the grains are large.

-In Fig.~\ref{fig:var}(c), we show how changes to $C_{bc}$ affect that snowpack's time-domain optical response.
-We plot transient response curves for snow samples with a variety of black carbon concentrations.
-These curves assume a laser wavelength of 640 nm and a fixed grain radius, ice volume fraction, and focus spot position.
-Black carbon content only influences the absorption coefficient of the snowpack, and the effect of this is to steepen the exponential decay rate $\mu_ac_*$.
-At the probing wavelength of 640 nm this effect is quite dramatic when compared to the comparable influence of ice volume fraction on the exponential decay rate, which is shown in in Fig.~\ref{fig:var}(a).
+In Fig.~\ref{fig:var}(c), $v_*$ and $r_*$ are held fixed while $C_{bc}$ is varied.
+Black carbon content only influences the absorption coefficient of the snowpack, and so increasing $C_{bc}$ steepens the exponential decay rate $\mu_ac_*$.
+At the probing wavelength of 640 nm this effect is quite dramatic when compared to the comparable influence of ice volume fraction on the exponential decay rate, shown in Fig.~\ref{fig:var}(a).